What to expect from the services at Grace Lutheran…

 At Grace, we realize that gathering together to receive God’s gifts in the weekly Divine Service is the primary purpose of a congregation.
 It is here that the Lord blesses us through the “Means of Grace,” that is, in His Word and Sacraments.

-The Divine Service is the chief service of the week, held every Sunday at 7:45 AM and 10:30 AM.
+The Divine Service is the chief service of the week, held every Sunday at 9:00 AM.

-During the Summer months starting Memorial Day weekend and continuing through Labor Day weekend, we will only have one service on Sunday at 9:00 AM.
-We also extend an opportunity for the same Divine Service on Thursday at 6:30 PM.
+During the Summer months starting Memorial Day weekend and continuing through Labor Day weekend, we also extend an opportunity for the same Divine Service on Thursday at 6:30 PM.
 These Thursdays are the same service as the coming Sunday.
 Though Sunday is still the preferable day for Christians to gather (i.e., “The Lord’s Day”), we offer these Thursdays so that members who are out of town for the weekend can still conveniently receive the Word and Sacrament.

 We also offer the traditional Advent and Lenten services, without the Lord’s Supper.
 We observe various other festivals and occasions such as Ascension Day, Thanksgiving, Christmas, and New Year’s Eve.